Historic Gettysburg ‘Day 1′ Battlefield Site Is Saved

 Established by concerned citizens in 1864, the Gettysburg Battlefield Memorial Association set out to preserve portions of the battlefield as a memorial to the Union troops that fought in the battle.
 In 1895, the lands were transferred to the Federal government and Gettysburg National Military Park was established.
 Administered by a commission of Civil War veterans, the park's primary purpose was to be a memorial to the two armies that fought this pivotal battle, and to mark and preserve the battle lines of each army.
 Administration of the park was transferred to the National Park Service —a bureau of the U.S. Department of the Interior—in 1933.
 Today, the National Park Service staff of approximately 80 full-time and 60 seasonal employees continues its mission to protect, preserve and interpret the Battle of Gettysburg and the Gettysburg Address to the park’s 1.2 million visitors each year.

-Gettysburg National Military Park commemorates the Battle of Gettysburg, known as a turning point in the Civil War and, with 51,000 casualties, its bloodiest battle.
+Gettysburg National Military Park commemorates the Battle of Gettysburg, known as a turning point in the Civil War and, with 51,000 casualties, its bloodiest conflict.
 More than 1.2 million people visit each year to learn about the three-day battle and… Read More